ravachol/kew/README.md

 For a complete list of capable terminals, see this page: [Colors in Terminal](https://gist.github.com/CMCDragonkai/146100155ecd79c7dac19a9e23e6a362) (github.com).

-Install FFmpeg and FFTW using your distro's package manager.
+Install FFmpeg, FFTW and Chafa using your distro's package manager.
 Then run:

 ```bash
 git clone https://github.com/ravachol/cue.git